stack-community/documents/src/introduction.md

 Because if it doesn't split function each distributions, the binary will become very heavy.
 So, There are a lot of Satck distributions.

-Reading this documents is ideals way to learn Stack.
+Reading this documents is ideal way to learn Stack.
 Let's jump into the engaging Stack world!